suhlig/meal-tracker/README.md

 * More stats (what's eaten least often, longest time not eaten, etc.)
 * autocomplete for tags
 * _Automatically_ test and verify the backup process
+* Multiple ordered notes on a meal (i.e. for an individual cooking)
+* Roulette - system picks a random meal

 # Backup